WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 ### Haemosphere - Research - Data Analytics or Full-Stack Web Developer
 This projects looks to improve on Haemosphere, which is like a web-based pocket dictionary for visualising and comparing genomic blood datasets.
 For more details see [Haemosphere project.](student-haemosphere)

-### LoxCodeR - Research - Data Analytics or Software Engineering
-This project looks to improve on LoxCodeR, a way of barcoding stem cells to follow how they differentiate to form other types of cells.
-For more details see [LoxCode project.](student-loxcoder)

 ## Previous projects